If you work in DevOps, you’ve likely heard the mantra that DevOps success is all about the right people, tools and processes.

 When it comes to identifying vulnerabilities, security platforms can get their information from lots of sources.
 They could look at a public CVE database, or at a list supplied by the tool’s vendor.

 The best security platforms, however, will pull vulnerability data from multiple sources.
-After all, if you’re only relying on one data source to figure out where the threats are, you are unlikely to catch them all—and just like in the world of Pokémon, catching them all is one of your main priorities for DevOps security.
+After all, if you’re only relying on one data source to figure out where the threats are, you are unlikely to catch them all—and just like in the world of Pokémon, catching them all is one of your main priorities for secure DevOps.
+You need a platform with security tools that pull data from multiple sources to identify threats and vulnerabilities.

 How automated is the platform?